MicrocontrollersDev/Alternatives/docs/launcher/prism_win.md

 ### Step 7 - Updating Prism

-Prism Launcher has a built in updater for macOS using the Sparkle Framework.
-When an update is available, an update button will appear on the top toolbar.<br>
-Windows auto-updating is WIP for now, you will need to download the installer and run it again.
-(You will not lose your instances/your SkyClient).<br>
+Windows auto-updating is WIP for now, you will need to download the installer and run it again (you will not lose your instances/your Skyclient).
-In some cases, Prism Launcher for Windows breaks after an update (for example, updating from <5.x to >6.x).
-If that happens, just run the uninstaller, then rerun the installer (Again, you will not lose anything).
-For Linux, just update through your package manager.<br>
+In some cases (specifically when you are on version 5.x or lower), you may need to uninstall your current Prism Launcher entirely before reinstalling.
+Your instances will still be safe and will not be deleted.

 ## Common Issues